My notes from MBSR

 Awareness + intention +attitude = Mindfulness

-Psychoneuroimmunology puts stress on positive thought, and it made me more anxious that its the reason I am having frequent viral infections, and I will die young or have cancer because I will not have enough NK cells.
+Psychoneuroimmunology puts stress on positive thought, and it made me more anxious that it's the reason I am having frequent viral infections, and I will die young or have cancer because I will not have enough NK cells.
 But it's the tyranny of positivity.
 Let's be mindful and not strive for any positive changes.
 Let it happen at its own pace and unfold its mystery.

 Thoughts are self-eliminating bubbles.